AstraZeneca: 2020

 In February 2020, AstraZeneca agreed to sublicense its global rights (except Europe, Canada and Israel) to the drug Movantik, to Redhill Biopharma.
 In June 2020, AstraZeneca made a preliminary approach to Gilead Sciences about a potential merger, worth almost US$240 billion.
 However, these plans were subsequently dropped because it would have distracted the company from its own pipeline and ongoing COVID-19 vaccine efforts.
 In July 2020, the business entered into its second collaboration with Daiichi Sankyo, centred around the development of DS-1062, an antibody drug conjugate.
 The deal could potentially be worth up to US$6 billion for Daiichi.
 In September 2020, AstraZeneca acquired the preclinical oral PCSK9 inhibitor program from Dogma Therapeutics.

-On 27 December 2020, AstraZeneca CEO Pascal Soriot said that they have “figured out the winning formula” with their two-dose system with the Oxford University’s COVID-19 vaccine.
+On 27 December 2020, AstraZeneca CEO Pascal Soriot said that it has "figured out the winning formula" with their two-dose system with the Oxford University’s COVID-19 vaccine.
 Three days later, the United Kingdom approved the emergency use of the Oxford–AstraZeneca COVID-19 vaccine.